 The IRS just announced its standard mileage rates for 2014.
 The new rates will be a slight decrease — a half cent — from the 2013 rates for business, medical and moving expenses.

-Effective January 1, 2014, the standard mileage rates for the use of a vehicle such as a car, van, SUV or pickup will be:
+Effective for miles driven January 1, 2014 through December 31, 2014, the standard mileage rates for the use of a vehicle such as a car, van, SUV or pickup are: